 Culturally, Providence is a busy place.
 Major live theaters include Providence Performing Arts Center, Veterans Memorial Auditorium, Trinity Repertory Company, The Gamm Theater (in nearby Warwick), and many other small places.
 The big three theaters, downtown, host major productions of Broadway-caliber shows.
 Visit any of these theaters’ productions with a brain enhanced by THC, and you may enjoy an extra-profound experience.
 Art museums, including one associated with Rhode Island School of Design, are found in Providence and Newport.
 Historic home museums, many telling the stories of the state’s founding by Roger Williams in 1636, are out in the pretty countryside, calling you to a delightful drive.

 As a shoreline state, Rhode Island clearly knows how to cook and serve seafood (in fact, the state’s official appetizer is calamari).
 In Newport, you can dine in any of the dozens of casual or more-formal restaurants on the city’s restored wharves, facing sunset and the sails in motion in Newport harbor.
 Providence has a positively authentic Little Italy neighborhood called Federal Hill.
-In fact, Providence is home to Johnson & Wales University, a national culinary school.
+In fact, Providence is home to Johnson & Wales University, known nationally for its culinary school.
 Many Providence restaurateurs stepped right out of that college and into innovative kitchens in the city.
 Be sure to bring your weed-induced appetite; you won’t be disappointed.